bill-dsouza15/handwritten-digit-recognition/README.md

 # Handwritten Digit Recognition

-This is a handwritten digit recognition application using keras and tkinter.
+This is a handwritten digit recognition application made using keras and tkinter.
+The model itself without the gui could be used for other applications such as a sudoku solver.
 <br>
 ___